keiraIT/Elegoo-SmartCar-Pedestrian-Safety/README.md

 ## Project Overview

-This system implements a computer vision-based safety mechanism for the Elegoo Smart Car v4.0 platform.
-The primary function is to detect pedestrians in the car's path using an onboard camera and automatically initiate stopping procedures when people are identified.
+The primary function is to detect pedestrians in the car's path using an onboard camera and automatically initiate stopping procedures when pedestrians are identified.

 Key features:
 - Real-time image processing at 3-5 FPS
 - Custom-trained convolutional neural network
 - WiFi-based control interface
 - Configurable confidence threshold (default: 0.75)
-- Robust connection management
+- Connection management

 ## System Specifications